voltdatalab/science-monitor-site/methodology.md

 ### EXPLORE TWEETS TAB

-The explore tabs digs deeper into our databases.
+The **EXPLORE** tabs digs deeper into our databases.
 It contains four sets of information on tweets posted in the last 12 hours and they are also filtered by language:

 1. **Active Users**: the users who have tweeted the most over this period;